If your tenant dies without an executor or a will

 - your application is registered - you’ll be told the date it was put in the register

-- your application is rejected, eg because your application is incomplete - you’ll be told why the Public Trustee can’t register it
+- your application is rejected, for example because your application is incomplete - you’ll be told why the Public Trustee cannot register it

 You should get a letter within 15 working days of the Public Trustee getting your application and payment.

-You can search the Public Trustee’s register if your notice is registered, eg to check that you can legally rent the property again or sell it.
+You can search the Public Trustee’s register if your notice is registered, for example to check that you can legally rent the property again or sell it.